Women in Consulting: 8 Tips from Female Consulting Coaches

 I have a toddler at home, and the hard truth is that one partner needs to have more flexibility in his/her work schedule for early bedtimes, unexpected illness or appointments, etc. Most of the time, the woman is the one to slow down in her career to meet the new priorities and responsibilities of having a family.
 It doesn't help that many companies haven't adjusted the roles of senior leaders to allow for the needed flexibility.
 Instead, it forces a woman to choose between her family or her work.

-Undoubtedly consulting, as well as for other jobs with responsibility, require dedication and hard work.
-This can be quite easy when you are 25, but it might become more difficult as you approach 30s and you want to be a mother and a successful businesswoman.
+Undoubtedly, consulting, as well as for other jobs with responsibility, require dedication and hard work.
+This can be quite easy when you are 25, but it might become more difficult as you approach the 30s, and you want to be a mother and a successful businesswoman.

-Personally, I believe consulting firms have done a lot in this sense, implementing several initiatives aimed at facilitating the consulting career for a woman (e.g., part time / flexible hours).
+Personally, I believe consulting firms have done a lot in this sense, implementing several initiatives aimed at facilitating the consulting career for a woman (e.g., part-time / flexible hours).
 But most of all, I believe it DEPENDS ON YOU.
-From what I have seen, 3 things help you make it happen: 1) choose carefully the people you want to work with, 2) establish you credibility and prove your trustworthiness, 3) push back when you disagree, but be also proactive if you have ideas that could improve your working life as well as the one of there women around you.
+From what I have seen, 3 things help you make it happen: 1) choose carefully the people you want to work with, 2) establish your credibility and prove your trustworthiness, 3) push back when you disagree, but be also proactive if you have ideas that could improve your working life as well as the one of their women around you.

 A Woman Cannot Make It to Partner Level

 A similar number of male and female graduates are typically accepted for entry-level positions.
 However, the higher the level, the lower the percentage of female consultants gets.
 Why is that?